West Side Place

-West Side Place is an approved A$1 billion complex of four buildings, when built, will become some of the tallest buildings in Melbourne.
-The project is located on 250 Spencer Street, Melbourne.
+West Side Place is a completed A$2.4 billion complex of four buildings, located on 250 Spencer Street, Melbourne.

 The complex

 The tallest of the buildings within the complex, Tower A, will comprise 600 apartments spanning across 81 levels.
 At a height of 268.7 metres, it will become the fourth-tallest building in Melbourne, and one of the tallest buildings in Australia.
 In addition to the apartments, a 5-star hotel of 263 rooms and a 500-seat ballroom will occupy the building.
-Hotel chain The Ritz-Carlton have signed on to manage the hotel, opening in February 2022.
-It spans floors 61 to 81, with its sky lobby located on floor 79.
+Hotel chain The Ritz-Carlton have signed on to manage the hotel, opening in March 2023.
+It spans floors 61 to 80, with its sky lobby located on floor 80.